-The embassy is processing visa applications for applicants less than 14 years old and whose parents have a valid U.S. visa, or who can travel to the United States through ESTA, and for individuals over 79 years old.
-Applicants should follow the below steps to schedule a visa appointment.
+The embassy is processing visa applications for applicants less than 14 years old whose parents have a valid U.S. visa or who can travel to the United States through ESTA, and applicants over 79 years of age.
+Applicants should follow the steps above to schedule a visa appointment.
 If the application qualifies for an age-based interview waiver, the system will allow the individual to use that option.
 However, an interview may be requested at the Consular Section’s discretion.

 Government Sponsored Exchange:

 J-1 visa applicants, along with their dependents, for a U.S. government sponsored exchange program, whose Form DS-2019 has a program serial number of G-1, G-2, G-3, or G-7 are not required to pay the visa application fee (MRV fee) or SEVIS fee.
-Please email ConsularLusaka@state.gov with a copy of your DS-2019 to schedule an interview.
+Please contact your exchange program coordinator for information on scheduling an interview.

 Visa applicants from any consular district are free to apply in Lusaka.
 However, applicants must be present in Lusaka to pay the visa fee and attend an interview.
 This fee is not transferrable or refundable.
-All expedite requests will not be made until formally requested in the scheduling system.
+Due to staffing and workload issues, appointment capacity for non-residents is limited.
 NOTE: to interview in Lusaka, applicants’ Form DS-160 must list Lusaka as the interview location.